-Amicus Curiae Foundation for Moral Law (the Foundation), is a national public-interest organization based in Montgomery, Alabama, dedicated to defending to the defense of religious liberty and the strict interpretation of the Constitution as written and intended by its Framers.
+Amicus Curiae Foundation for Moral Law (the Foundation), national public-interest is a based in organization Montgomery, Alabama. dedicated to defending to the defense of religious liberty and the strict interpretation of the Constitution as written and intended by its Framers.